PintoGideon/notes/ChRIS/ChRIS_Infrastructure.md

 Docker introduced a new content addresable storage model.
 As a part of this model, each image gets a cryptographic content hash.
 For the purposes of this discussion, we will refer to that hash as the digest.
 Because the digest is a hash of the contents of the image, it is not possible to change the contents of the image without the digest also changing.

-Since Docker version 1.10, an imageis a very loose collection of independent layers.
+Since Docker version 1.10, an image is a very loose collection of independent layers.
 The image itself is really just a configuration object that lists the layers and some metadata.
 The layers are where the data lives.
 Each one is fully independent and has no concept of being part of a collective image.

 Each image is identified by a crypto ID that is a hash of the config object.
 Each layer is identified by a crypto ID that is a hash of the content it contains.